Erin Jackson has a new material in her life: ice.

 She graduated cum laude with her bachelor’s degree.

-Prior to coming to UF, Jackson graduated from Forest High School, where she was in the EMIT (Engineering and Manufacturing Institute of Technology) program.
+Prior to coming to UF, Jackson graduated from Forest High School, where she was in the Engineering and Manufacturing Institute of Technology program.

 Jackson competed alongside Olympic speed skaters and Ocala natives Brittany Bowe and Joey Mantia.

-Jackson is both looking toward future Olympics and a graduate degree.
+Jackson is looking forward to future Olympic competitions and a graduate degree.

 We will be cheering her on in both.